Filipe-Matos-Viriato/chatbot/.kilocode/rules/memory-bank/context.md

     - Modifying `visitor-service.js` to use Supabase for `createVisitor`, `logEvent`, and `getVisitor` operations.
     - Troubleshooting issues related to environment variable loading, Supabase table schema (`updated_at` column), and Row Level Security (RLS) policies.
     - Correcting asynchronous handling in `index.js` for the `/v1/sessions` endpoint.
+- **Dashboard Overview Tab Refactoring:** The `OverviewTab` component and its sub-components (`MetricCard`, `HotLeadsAlert`, `ChartPlaceholder`, `TopListings`) have been refactored into separate files within `packages/frontend/src/dashboard/overview-tab` for better maintainability.
+- **Dashboard Overview Tab Metrics Refactoring:** The individual metric components (`TotalLeadsGeneratedMetric`, `ChatbotResolutionRateMetric`, `NewHotLeadsMetric`, `AvgChatDurationMetric`, `PropertyViewingsBookedMetric`, `UnansweredQuestionsMetric`) have been refactored into separate files within `packages/frontend/src/dashboard/overview-tab/metrics` for better organization and maintainability.

 ## Next Steps
 - **Client Dashboard Implementation:**